 SOLID Principles in Rust: A Practical Guide

 A gentle introduction to SOLID principles using Rust.
-Focus is on Interface Segregation Principle.
+The focus is on Interface Segregation Principle.

 This is Episode 03